WVOI (AM)

-WVOI (1480 AM) was a radio station that broadcast a Catholic music and talk format.
+WVOI (1480 AM) was a radio station that broadcast a Catholic radio format.
 Licensed to serve Marco Island, Florida, United States, the station was last owned by Relevant Radio, Inc. It broadcast between 1975 and 2020 and was the first radio station on Marco Island.

 History

 The station went on the air as WRGI in January 1975 as Marco Island's first radio station.
 It was owned by Collier Broadcasting Company and aired a contemporary hit radio format.

 In 1978, WRGI became WMIB (promoted as "Wonderful Music Is Back") and changed to a big band music format, playing music of the 1930s and 1940s.
 Arkelian Broadcasting acquired WMIB from Collier in 1983; after a brief stint as WWWO from 1984 to 1985, Arkelian sold it to Teiwes Broadcasting at the end of 1986.
 Teiwes sold WMIB, which had gone silent, to WCOO general manager Terry Lee Trunzo's Marco Island Broadcasting for $70,000 in 1992.

 WMIB lost its transmitter tower when Hurricane Andrew passed over Marco Island in 1992.
 After the tower collapse, WMIB was sold to Cos-Star Broadcasting Corporation for $47,000; principal Patrick Costa owned WNNW in Salem, New Hampshire.
 The new owner revived the station with the Jones Satellite Network's oldies programming as WODX on August 6, 1993.
 The oldies format remained until a format flip to sports talk in 1996.